Pedrocanoas/personal-budget/README.md

 $ npm install

 # Run the application
-$ npm run start
+$ npm run dev

-# The server will start on port:3000 - acess: <http://localhost:3000>
+# The server will start on port:1234 - acess: <http://localhost:1234>
 ```

 - [Technologies](#Technologies)